New trends in quantum integrability: Recent experiments with ultracold atoms: III. Generalized hydrodynamics of integrable systems

 In order to build up the description of the GHD for integrable models, it is a useful way to express the charge densities in terms of the quasiparticle rapidity densities of the Bethe ansatz solvable models.
 Here we just formulate the conserved charge densities by the quasiparticle density $\rho_p(\theta)$ for the Lieb-Liniger model, namely

-where $\theta$ is the corresponding rapidity, and $h^i$ is one particle eigenvalue of $i$-th conserved charge.
+where $\theta$ is the corresponding rapidity, and $h_i$ is one particle eigenvalue of $i$-th conserved charge.
 For example, particle density $q^0=\int d\theta \rho_p(\theta) $, energy density $q^1=\int d\theta \rho_p(\theta) E (\theta) $ and momentum density $q^2=\int d\theta \rho_p(\theta)p(\theta) $, etc. It is also very useful to introduce the state density $\rho_s(\theta)$ and the quasiparticle occupation number $n(\theta)=\rho_p(\theta)/\rho_s(\theta)$ Here the state density $\rho_s(\theta)=\rho_p(\theta) +\rho_h(\theta) $ satisfies the Lieb-Liniger equation

 which was given by Eq. (\ref{BA-PH}).
 Here $p{'}(\theta)$ is the derivative of the momentum $p(\theta)$ with respect to $\theta$ and $\phi(\theta)= 2c/(\theta^2 +c^2)$ is the integral kernel function.
-By properly choosing a linear space of pseudo-conserved charges as a function space spanned by all $h_i$s.
-Following the unified notations used in \cite{Doyon:2017-L,Doyon:2020-L}, we may express the conserve charge $Q[h]=\sum_i\beta^i h_i (\theta) $ as a linear function of the one particle eigenvalue $h(\theta)$.
-Thus the energy, momentum and currents etc. can be formally denoted as functions of $h(\theta) $,
+By properly choosing a linear space of pseudo-conserved charges as a function space spanned by all $h_i$s, one can prove $\beta^i$s form the generalized inverse temperatures or chemical potentials which are determined by the initial states.
+Following the unified notations used in \cite{Doyon:2017-L,Doyon:2020-L}, we may express the conserve charge $Q[h]=\sum_i\beta^i h_i (\theta) $ as a linear function of the one particle eigenvalue $h_i(\theta)$.
+We define the one-particle eigenvalue $w(\theta) =\sum_i\beta_i h_i (\theta )$ of $Q[h]$, thus the quasiparticle occupation number can be given by the GGE states